salesforcecli/plugin-packaging/messages/package_version_create.md

 # flags.generate-pkg-zip.summary

-Request the package zip file for development use.

-# flags.generate-pkg-zip.description

-When set to true, generates a package zip file for development use.
-This file can be used for debugging or examining the package contents.
+Generate a package ZIP file that you can use for debugging or to examine the package contents.

 # flags.skip-ancestor-check.summary

-Overrides ancestry requirements, which allows you to specify a package ancestor that isn’t the highest released package version.
+Override ancestry requirements, which allows you to specify a package ancestor that isn’t the highest released package version.

 # flags.post-install-url.summary